 Santa Fe Campus Employment Handbook

-Campus employment at St. John’s College in Annapolis has a new Campus Employment Program.
-Current students will notice major changes to the way students qualify and apply for jobs.
-We wanted to give students a “real life” prospective when it came to applying and interviewing for jobs.
-Therefore, students will apply directly to the departments in which they would like the opportunity to work.
-There are around 180 jobs that are broken into three categories: Academic Assistants, Federal Work Study, and International Work Study.
-All positions that are not included under the Academic Assistants are only eligible for Federal Work Study or International Work Study recipients.
-Therefore, if a student’s award package does not state “FWS” of “International Work Study,” they are not eligible to apply for campus employment but can be considered for the waitlist.
+For the Campus Employment Program in Annapolis, the process gives students “real life” practice preparing and interviewing for jobs.
+Qualified students apply directly to the offices in which they would like the opportunity to work.
+There are around 180 jobs that are broken into three categories: academic assistants, Federal Work Study, (FWS) and International Work Study.
+All positions that are not considered to be academic assistants are only eligible for FWS or International Work Study recipients.
+If a student’s award package does not state “FWS” or “International Work Study,” they are not eligible to apply for campus employment but can be considered for the waitlist.

 *Please note that FWS or IWS funds are not applied to a student’s bill.
-Instead, students will receive a paycheck biweekly if he or she procures a job on campus.
+Instead, students will receive a paycheck biweekly for approved hours completed while on the job.

-The Federal Work Study program is a need-based financial aid program that provides jobs for students.
+The FWS program is a need-based financial aid program that provides jobs for students.
 The work-study award shown on the aid notice represents the maximum a student may earn under the program.
 It is based on 10 hours per week during the academic year.
-If a student chooses not to work, or works less than 10 hours a week, he or she must meet expenses from other resources.
+If a student chooses not to work, or works less than 10 hours a week, they must meet expenses from other resources.
 Work-study funds are limited and some students may be placed on a work-study wait list.
-Qualifying students must apply for financial aid by our priority deadline of February 1, 2017.
+Qualifying students must apply for financial aid by our priority deadline of February 1.

-The International Work Study program is awarded to qualifying international students who apply for financial aid by our priority deadline of February 1, 2017.
+The International Work Study program is awarded to qualifying international students who apply for financial aid by the priority deadline of February 1.
 The work-study award shown on the aid notice represents the maximum a student may earn under the program.
 Students may work up to 10 hours per week during the academic year.
 Work-study funds are limited and some students may be placed on a work-study wait list.